 Variations:

-- Paneer Kathi Roll – Replace chicken with paneer cubes.
+- Paneer Kathi Roll – Substitute chicken with paneer cubes marinated and grilled.

-- Add cheese for a fusion-style cheesy roll.
+- Cheese Roll – Add grated cheese for a creamy twist.

 Freezing & Storage